antoineMaurais/interfaceRiche/projet_sylvain_antoine/README.md

 ## Available Scripts

-In the project directory, you can run:
+To start your application in the project directory, follow the steps below.
+Ensure you're in the correct directory before proceeding:

+1. Open a terminal and navigate to your project folder with the command:

+### `cd projet_sylvain_antoine`

+2. Once in the projet_sylvain_antoine folder, start the application in development mode by running:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+This will launch the application, which you can view by opening http://localhost:3000 in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.